auth0/react-native-auth0/README.md

 ### Configuration

-> This section is for those that want to use [WebAuth](#webauth), if you dont need it just ignore this section.
+> This section is for those that want to use [Web Authentication](#web-authentication), if you dont need it just ignore this section.

 #### Android